octo-technology/OpenTezos/docs/dapp/front.md

 ````

 We will call the `useAccountPkh` hook, and reformat the address.
-The user needs to know which address he is using but does not need to know the full address: the beginning and the end of the address is enough.
+The user needs to know which address he is using but does not need to know the full address: the beginning and the end of the address will be enough.

 ```typescript jsx
 function ConnectionSection() {